ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * BitShares Core Team Roles
 * Collaboration Tools

 It intends to work in concert with the existing development resources including Abit, Alfredo Garcia, and the UI Team, led by Bill Butler.
-BTS are collected into the `"bitsharesdev"` account (`"1.2.2386"`) which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and `"committee-account"` using the Budget Worker Model [5]:
+BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and `"committee-account"` using the Budget Worker Model [5]:

 * Transparent accounting provided by the BitShares Blockchain Foundation [6]
 * Submitted invoices reviewed, approved and remitted within 5 business days
-* Compensation paid in bitUSD (default) or bitCNY (Team Member may define upon first invoice)
+* Compensation paid in bitUSD
 * All unused accumulated BTS returned to the Reserve Pool at the conclusion of the Worker

 Core Team Roles
 ===============

 The BitShares Core Team is a self-organizing agile-principled team focused on delivering regularly scheduled releases and ad hoc bug fixes for the BitShares Core software.
 The plan is to rapidly grow into and sustain a dedicated team approximating the composition in Table 1.
 The actual number of contributors and roles may vary within each development cycle (described below).
 The team has discretion in allocating resources to meet the resource needs of each development cycle.

+Producing reliable and secure software at scale requires ideation, organization, definition, prioritization, development, testing and documentation.
+The ideal team composition includes roles specializing in each of these functions and capable of contributing many.
+The goal of a highly functioning team is to fully utilize each individual's effort and together maximize their collective output.

 * Table 1.
 BitShares Core Team Budget